Webinar tips and tricks

 Webinars and webcasts are actually pretty different.
 We wrote this post to establish, once for all, a definition for webinar and webcast.

+By now you're probably wondering, what is a webinar?
 A webinar is a live presentation that takes place online.
 Participants can join the webinar to hear and ask questions to one or two presenters.

 Unlike a meeting call, you only have one stream and several people attending the webinar.
 It is mostly a top-down, one way conversation.

 A webinar has educational purposes in every sense.
 You can offer educational content.
 Yet, most webinar examples are sales webinar.
 They are meant to educate customers about certain products.

 The reason why webinars are used so often in sales is because you can reach out to a relatively large audience at once.
 Plus, when people attend a webinar, they are half way down the conversion funnel.

 There are slight differences between webinars and webcasts.
 Hence the confusion.